Connect For Life Program

 Why participate?

-1. Connection with others who have had similar lived experiences and the opportunity to share these experiences in a safe, non judgemental peer support space, guided by a professional suicide counsellor.
+1. Connection with others who have had similar lived experiences and the opportunity to share these experiences in a safe, non judgemental peer support space, guided by a professional facilitators.
 This can create a strong sense of belonging and growth.

 What to expect and who we are looking for?